Damascus Document: Qumran scrolls

-The fragments from Qumran have been assigned the document references 4Q266-73 (see photo of 4Q271), 5Q12, and 6Q15.
+The fragments from Qumran have been assigned the document references 4Q266-73 (pictured above), 5Q12, and 6Q15.

 Structure

 The combined text of CDa and CDb contains twenty columns of writing.
 As it has come down to us, two columns have been mislocated: columns 15 & 16 originally preceded col 9.
 Fragments of this text from Qumran include material not found in CD.

 The Damascus Document can be divided into two separate sections, commonly called Admonition and Laws.
 Davies divides the Admonition into four sections: History, Legal, Warnings, a Supplement (which Wise refers to as exhortations).
 The Admonition comprises moral instruction, exhortation, and warning addressed to members of the sect, together with polemic against its opponents; it serves as a kind of introduction to the second section.

-The Laws looks at this new covenant community expressed to them through the Teacher of Righteousness.
-It goes into great detail of the different social arrangements that were taking place at the time.
 The Laws feature Oaths & vows, Sundry rulings (halakhot), Camp laws, and a fragment of Penal codes (more of which were found in the Qumran fragments).